Gaston III of Foix: Alliance with Charles VI

 Fébus began his longest stay in the Pays de Foix on 18 January 1381.
 At the Château de Mazères, he ruled Foix-Béarn until the middle of August 1382.
 On 18 September 1380, Charles V died and was succeeded by his son Charles VI.
-The new king was too young to govern, and a regency composed of his four uncles (Note: The Dukes of Anjou, Burgundy, Berry, and Bourbon.) was formed, with the Duke of Berry serving as lieutenant-general of Languedoc.
-Fébus had much to fear from Berry's appointment, as his peace agreement with the House of Armagnac had broken down following the Drama of Orthez.
-Wishing to mark his territory vis-à-vis the Duke of Berry, in the event of a possible rapprochement with the Armagnacs, Fébus launched an attack on 21 July 1381 against a company of about 2,500 mercenaries brandishing the standard of the Duke of Berry, successfully routing the company.
+A regency composed of the young king's four uncles (Note: The Dukes of Anjou, Burgundy, Berry, and Bourbon.) was formed, with the Duke of Berry serving as lieutenant-general of Languedoc.
+Fébus' peace agreement with the House of Armagnac had broken down following the Drama of Orthez.
+Wishing to mark his territory in the event of a possible rapprochement with the Armagnacs, Fébus launched an attack on 21 July 1381 against a company of about 2,500 mercenaries brandishing the standard of the Duke of Berry, successfully routing the company.
 This success allowed Fébus to open negotiations from a position of strength with the French dukes.
 The Duke of Berry came to Mazères on 9 September 1381, and negotiations opened on 28 December 1381 at Capestang.
 In this agreement, Fébus recognized the Duke of Berry's authority in Languedoc in exchange for the Duke's commitment not to support the Armagnacs along with an annual annuity.
 The agreement freed the Duke of Berry to quash the Tuchin revolt and allowed Fébus to attack the Armagnacs with total impunity.
 (Note: Fébus notably led attacks against Bigorre in 1379 and the Albrets between July 1381 and August 1382.
 Faithful bands carried out raids in the Casteljaloux district, causing its citizens to ask for Fébus' protection.)
 He left the County of Foix on 4 August 1382 to return to Béarn.
-This would be his longest stay at the Château de Pau, beginning in October 1382 and lasting until March 1383.
 Fébus returned to Orthez on 5 April 1383, the first time since the Drama of Orthez in 1380, to organize the passage of Louis II, Duke of Bourbon's army in 1385 to take part in the conflict for the throne of Portugal.